 - Halfway Hut

-- Oberon Bay - (although this location only can be done as a day walk too)
+- Oberon Bay - (this location is also accessible as a day walk)

-A maximum two night consecutive stay applies at these campsite locations.
+A maximum two night consecutive stay applies at all overnight hike locations.

-Only basic camping facilities are available at these locations, including water supply (Note: no water available at Oberon Bay).
+Only basic camping facilities are available at these locations, including untreated water (Note: no water available at Oberon Bay).

 Composting toilets are provided, though toilet paper is not supplied.